Gissio/radpro/docs/manual.md

 The secondary view can be switched between a time view that displays the length of the time period, and a counts view.

-To reset cumulative dose and dismiss a dose alarm, read the device's installation instructions.
+To reset the cumulative dose and dismiss a dose alarm, read the device's installation instructions.

 ### History